Brae2357/Tommy-Mommy-Resource-Pack/README.md

 To get your model file, go to File -> Export -> Export Block/Item Model
 To get your texture, go to the `Edit` tab, right click on your texture (left panel) -> Save As (Make sure it matches your project name)
 Add your model file to `/models/` and your texture file to `/textures/`
 Once both are added, run the updater and reload your resources in Minecraft.
-To get your model, rename a pumpkin to your model name (EX: my_model if your files were my_model.json and my_model.png)
+To get your model, rename a pumpkin to your model name, adding capitals and removing underspaces (EX: `My Model` if your files were `my_model.json` and `my_model.png`)